Radio Society of Great Britain: History

-2011 Expenses Scandal
+2011 expenses scandal

-On 28 March 2011, the Board announced that the RSGB's general manager, Peter Kirby G0TWW, had left the Society's employment after the discovery of financial irregularities, allegedly for the amount of £41,000.
+On 28 March 2011, the Board announced that the RSGB's general manager had left the Society's employment after the discovery of financial irregularities, allegedly for the amount of £41,000.
 RSGB Director, Don Beattie G3BJ, acted as general manager until the appointment of a new general manager, Graham Coomber G0NBI, in May 2012.

 The following notice appeared on the RSGB website on 16 October 2013:

-“The Board is pleased to be able to report to Members that the debt owed to the Society by its previous General Manager, who left the Society in early 2011, has been repaid in full, together with statutory interest and the Society’s court fees.
+"The Board is pleased to be able to report to Members that the debt owed to the Society by its previous General Manager, who left the Society in early 2011, has been repaid in full, together with statutory interest and the Society’s court fees.
 This will be reflected in the 2013 accounts as a write-back of the provision taken against the debt in the 2011 accounts.
 Details will be in the annual report and accounts which will be published in time for the AGM in 2014.
 The Board expresses its thanks to the Society team which has brought about the recovery of this debt and now regards the matter as closed.
-No further comment will be made.”
+No further comment will be made".